nysbc/appion-protomo/README.md

 Click `Create` on the `semc` `appion-protomo` repository and wait for the container to download and start.

+<details><summary>You may need to tweak your settings (click to expand)</summary><p>

+If you needed to run Docker using VirtualBox, then you will need to increase the amount of RAM allocated to Docker:

+- Stop the Docker container,

+- Open VirtualBox,

+- Shut down the running virtual machine,

+- Edit the Settings for the virtual machine you just shut down,

+  - Increase the RAM to 8+ GB,

+- Re-start the container.

+</p></details>

 # Usage

+## Linux/MacOS

+<details><summary>Click to expand</summary><p>

 - To launch the application container, do:

 ```./run.sh```